Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Abstract

-Energy management, in sense of computing optimized operation schedules for devices, will likely play a vital role in future carbon neutral energy systems, as it allows unlocking energy efficiency and flexibility potentials.
-However, energy management systems need to be applied at large scales to realize the desired effect, which clearly requires minimization of costs for setup and operation of the individual applications.
-In order to push the latter forward, we promote an approach to split the complex optimization algorithms employed by energy management systems into standardized components, which can be provided as a service with marginal costs at scale.
-This work is centered around the systematic design of a framework supporting the efficient implementation and operation of such forecasting and optimization services.
-Furthermore, it describes the implementation of the design concept which we release under the name \emph{Energy Service Generics} as a free and open source repository.
-Finally, this paper marks the starting point of the \emph{Open Energy Services} community, our effort to continuously push the development and operation of services for energy management applications at scale, for which we invite researchers and practitioners to participate.
+\begin{policy}[Impact Statement] Energy management will likely play a vital role in future carbon-neutral energy systems, as it allows for unlocking energy efficiency and flexibility potentials.
+However, energy management systems need to be applied at large scales to realize the desired effect, which clearly requires minimization of costs for setup and operation.
+We promote an approach to split the complex optimization algorithms employed by energy management systems into standardized components, which can be provided as a service with marginal costs at scale.
+This work introduces a framework as well as a community concept to support the efficient implementation and operation of such services.
+Thus, this work is a significant step towards the large-scale application of energy management systems aiding a carbon-neutral future. \end{policy}